Why Vegas for Your Next Meeting or Event?

 Yes, it's a place for burgers, beer and shakes, but this modern take on the classic luncheonette comes with a pedigree: Michelin-starred Joe Isidori is both chef and co-owner, and Black Tap already has made a name for itself with four locations in New

 York.
 This one, the first outside of NYC, debuted in the Venetian in late 2017.
 Of note are the wagyu beef-based Greg Norman Burgers, as well as the over-the-top Crazy Shakes, replete with colorful candy.

-The Linq Promenade, Caesars Entertainment's open-air hub of attractions on the Las Vegas Strip, will be the new home of the Fly Linq zipline experience, slated to debut in late 2018.
-It will become the first and only such ride on the Strip -- and join
+The Linq Promenade, Caesars Entertainment's open-air hub of attractions on the Las Vegas Strip, began offering the Fly Linq zipline experience about a year ago.
+It is the first and only such ride on the Strip, and it joins

 Vegas' Top Group Attractions